Perturbation Theory for Critical Points of Causal Variational Principles: Preliminaries

 Then the {\em{weak EL equations}} read (for details cf.~\cite[(eq.~(4.10)]{jet}) \beq \nabla_{\u} \ell|_M = 0 \qquad \text{for all~$\u \in \Jtest$}\:. \eeq The purpose of introducing~$\Jtest$ is that it gives the freedom to restrict attention to the portion of information in the EL equations which is relevant for the application in mind.
 For example, if one is interested only in the macroscopic dynamics, one can choose~$\Jtest$ to be composed of jets which disregard the microscopic fluctuations of~$\ell$.

 We finally point out that the weak EL equations~\eqref{ELtest} do not hold only for minimizers, but also for critical points of the causal action.
-With this in mind, all methods and results of this paper do not apply only to minimizers, but more generally to {\em{critical points}} of the causal variational principle.
+With this in mind, all methods and results of this paper do not apply only to minimizers, but more generally to critical points of the causal variational principle.
+For brevity, we also refer to a measure with satisfies the weak EL equations~\eqref{ELtest} as a {\em{critical measure}}.